jjbemel/DiffusionPlotter/README.md

 Reads photos being injected with blue dye over time to plot the distance of diffusion

 ### Requires:
 - Fiji in working directory
-- Photos listed in folder in chronological order (i.e. photo1, photo2; A, B, C; etc.)
+- Photos listed alphabetically in folder, in chronological order (i.e. photo1, photo2; A, B, C; etc.)
-- In Fiji/macros/ place the AutoCalibSlice.ijm and AutoCalibTimed.ijm
+- In /Fiji/macros/ place the AutoCalibSlice.ijm and AutoCalibTimed.ijm files

 ### Checklist
 - [x] Fiji Auto Calibrate